ipmillar/story-points/README.md

 🪙 Story Points – Foundry VTT Module

 Story Points is a lightweight module for Foundry VTT that adds a draggable window with interactive coins.
-These coins represent a shared narrative resource between the GM and players—perfect for tracking narrative control, momentum, or advantage in systems like Genesys or Star Wars FFG.
+These coins represent a shared narrative resource between the GM and players—perfect for tracking control, momentum, or advantage in systems like Genesys or Star Wars FFG.
 ✨ Features

-    Add multiple interactive coins to the screen
+    🪙 Add multiple interactive coins to the screen (1–20)

-    Click a coin to flip it between GM and Player sides
+    🎯 Click a coin to flip it between the GM’s and Player’s side

-    Sends a chat message showing who flipped what
+    💬 Automatically sends a chat message when flipped (e.g., "Alex flipped coin 3 to the Player’s side")

-    Real-time sync for all users—no refresh needed
+    🌐 Real-time sync between GM and all players

-    Only the GM can flip coins to Player side
+    🔒 Only the GM can flip coins to the Player side

-    Includes a flip sound effect
+    🔊 Includes a flip sound effect for satisfying feedback

-    Draggable floating window that stays on top of the UI
+    🖱️ Fully draggable UI window that stays on top

+    ⚙️ A GM-only gear icon opens the control panel

-    GM-only control panel to set the number of coins (1–20)
+    🧮 Control panel lets the GM set the number of coins and coin style

+    🧠 Coin states persist across sessions and world restarts

-    Fully customizable icons and sound
+    🎨 Fully customizable icons and sound

 🛠️ Installation

-    Download or clone this repository.
+    Download or clone the repository

-    Copy the contents into your Foundry VTT Data/modules/story-points folder.
+    Copy it into your FoundryVTT/Data/modules/story-points folder

-    Enable the module in-game under Settings > Manage Modules.
+    Enable the module in Foundry:
+    Settings > Manage Modules > Story Points

 🎮 Usage

 Once enabled:

-    A floating window with coins appears on screen.
+    A floating window with coins appears on screen

-    Click any coin to flip it between GM and Player.
+    Click a coin to flip it between GM and Player

-    Everyone sees the same state instantly.

-    A chat message logs each flip and who flipped it.
+    A chat message logs each flip and who flipped it

-    As GM, you can open the Story Points panel to set how many coins appear (1 to 20).
-The number updates for everyone live.
+GM Control Panel

+    A gear icon appears in the top-right of the coin tracker (GM only)

+    Click it to open the control panel:

+        Set the number of coins (1–20)

+        Choose from multiple coin styles (fantasy, sci-fi, minimalist, modern, steampunk)

 🎨 Customization

-Coin Faces:
+Coin Faces

-Replace these files with your own transparent PNGs (64x64 or larger recommended):
+Replace these files with your own transparent PNGs (64×64 or larger recommended):

-    modules/story-points/icons/player.png

-    modules/story-points/icons/gm.png
+    modules/story-points/icons/coins/<style>/player.png
+    modules/story-points/icons/coins/<style>/gm.png

-Flip Sound:
+Flip Sound

-Replace this file to change the flip sound:
+Replace this file to change the sound effect:

     modules/story-points/sounds/flip.ogg

 ✅ Compatibility

-    Works with Foundry VTT v10 through v13+
+    ✅ Foundry VTT v10–v13+

-    Has no dependencies
+    🧩 No dependencies required

+    💾 States persist across sessions

 🙌 Credit

 Created by @ipmillar
-☕ ko-fi.com/ipmillar — Toss a coin to your dev
+☕ ko-fi.com/ipmillar — Toss a coin to your dev!